OWASP/OdTM/docs/ODTMCCCTM.md

 * [OWL file](../OdTMCCCTM.owl)

+Note: please use [old version of the base model](../old/OdTMBaseThreatModelv02.owl) with this one.

 There is also the similar model, implemented as a [threat template](https://github.com/nets4geeks/CCCTM_template) in the XML format for the Microsoft Threat Modelling (TM) tool.